 - 1. Complete all program requirements. - 2.
 Have a cumulative minimum GPA of 2.5. - 3.
 Pass EDU 468 with a grade of B or better. - 4.
 Pass the GACE content exams in the candidate's area(s) of specialization. - 5.
-Pass the GaPSC Educator Ethics Assessment (for those with admission dates prior to Spring 2021). - 6.
-Earn acceptable ratings on the Core Professional Dispositions Student Assessment. - 7.
-Earn acceptable rating on Candidate Assessment on Performance Standards - 8.
-Complete program surveys.
+Earn acceptable ratings on the Core Professional Dispositions Student Assessment. - 6.
+Earn acceptable rating on Candidate Assessment on Performance Standards - 7.
+Complete program surveys. - 8.
+Complete the required grade bands and clinical experiences aligned to the certification program in which the candidate is enrolled.